-Women's Center Institutional Change Grants (formerly Special Grants) support initiatives by employees or campus groups which will lead to a University that reflects the values of inclusiveness, fairness, diversity, excellence, and opportunity for all—with a focus on impacting the campus climate for women faculty, staff, and students, including those of diverse racial and ethnic backgrounds, women with disabilities, women with diverse sexual orientations, and women from diverse economic backgrounds.
-The Women's Center's Institutional Change Grants are intended to foster and support increased awareness, improved understanding, and institutional change.
+Women's Center Gender Equity Grants (formerly Institutional Change Grants) support initiatives by employees or campus groups which will lead to a University that reflects the values of inclusiveness, fairness, diversity, excellence, and opportunity for all—with a focus on impacting the campus climate for women faculty, staff, and students, including those of diverse racial and ethnic backgrounds, women with disabilities, women with diverse sexual orientations, and women from diverse economic backgrounds.
+The Women's Center's Gender Equity Grants are intended to foster and support increased awareness, improved understanding, and institutional change.

 The process of re-imagining the University’s work on equity and diversity requires a willingness to develop and implement new ways of thinking and operating.
 While the Women’s Center embraces its leadership role in guiding the advancement of equity and diversity for all women, this work cannot be accomplished without initiatives throughout campus.
 Therefore the Women’s Center funds initiatives, like this one, as one way to increase the leveraging of resources.

 Why is this grant focused on women?
 Unfortunately, in spite of significant gains, women have not yet reached parity – on campus or in the world – and the University of Minnesota is committed to an equitable workplace.
 National statistics show that women are less likely to be promoted to leadership positions partially due to implicit bias (e.g., women head only 19% of colleges and universities), women experience a significant amount of workplace sexual harassment which creates uncomfortable, less productive work environments, women still earn 77 percent of the wages of their male counterparts in comparable positions, and women are more likely to be lecturers and instructors (as opposed to full professors).